 If possible, get the e-mail of your tour guide or of another student (the admission office will be happy to help) so you can contact them with additional questions.
 Any student who dedicates time to give tours or works in the admission office will know plenty about the school and work hard to answer your questions to the best of their abilities.
 Additionally, since they’re still a student, the college search process will be fresh in their minds, and they’ll be able to sympathize with your feelings and provide more personable advice.

 Write it down

-You may think your college trip will be unforgettable (and it may very well be), but some of the intricacies might slip your mind in the future.
-Within three days of your visit, write an entry in a notebook detailing what you did, your thoughts about the campus, and how you feel.
-This is also a handy place to store whatever information the college gives you during your visit, and when you’re deciding where to apply, you can remember how colleges treated you and how at home you felt in much greater detail.
+You may think your college trip will be unforgettable (and it may very well be), but some of the details might slip your mind in the future.
+Within three days of your visit (but ideally immediately!), write an entry in a notebook detailing what you did, your thoughts about the campus, and how you feel.
+This is also a handy place to store whatever information the college gives you during your visit, so when you’re deciding where to apply, you can remember how colleges treated you and how at home you felt in much greater detail.